Rug Maintenance: The Correct Way to Care for Your Rug

 When solid spills are on top of the rug, use a cloth to pinch them up, work from the outside in, pulling it up and away from the rug.
 Do not rub or scrub, this pushes a stain into the fibers further.

-To remove spots or residual stains, first try warm water on a clean cloth and dab the spot, press the cloth into the rug and allow time for it to absorb any residual stain.
+To remove spots or residual stains, first, try warm water on a clean cloth and dab the spot, press the cloth into the rug and allow time for it to absorb any residual stain.
 If more power is needed, next try diluted soapy water.
 Add just a few drops of detergent dissolved in warm water and use a clean cloth to dab this solution into the spots.
 Follow with dabbing warm water to remove any residual soap.
 Finally, blot with a clean dry cloth to remove as much moisture as possible.

 If mild detergent isn’t strong enough for your stain, use a carpet cleaning product.
 Always test for colorfastness in an inconspicuous area.
-Check the manufacturer’s instructions for your rug and read the cleaning products instructions carefully.
+Check the manufacturer’s instructions for your rug and read the cleaning product instructions carefully.
 Use small amounts of cleaner, more product is not better and will simply make it more difficult to remove residual soap.
 Apply in small amounts from the outside of the stain inward, use a blotting technique only never scrubbing.
 Blot dry.
 Follow this by dabbing with clean water to remove residual cleaner, and finally blot dry.

 For periodic deep cleaning on larger rugs, especially those made from materials like wool, leather or natural grass fibers, professional care is recommended.